Skip to content

 Storyline

-A police officer is killed while investigating a smuggling gang.
-His father finds a man who looks exactly like his son and convinces him to take over the mission.
+A dedicated police officer is killed by a smuggling ring.
+His father finds a dangerous criminal who looks exactly like him.
+He must train the criminal to impersonate his dead son.
+Together, they seek justice and bring down the criminal empire.

 Film Details